d-smit/kangaroo-detection-mask-rcnn/README.md

 # Kangaroo Detection

 This is a work-in-progress object detection project for detection of kangaroos.
-The dataset is made up of 183 images containing kangaroos with bounding box annotations, and can be found [here](https://github.com/experiencor/kangaroo).
+The dataset is made up of 183 kangaroo images with bounding box annotations, and can be found [here](https://github.com/experiencor/kangaroo).

 This project uses the Mask R-CNN detection and segmentation model.
 As the dataset does not provide image masks, we will only be using the